MerelVanPuymbroeck/CodePen/README.md

 ###### Contra's explainig:

 - [ ]  If u want to make a own private pen u need to pay for a pro version of CodePen otherwise its always public.
-- [ ]  In The free version of Codepen are the best tools not available.
+- [ ]  In the free version of CodePen are the best tools not available.
 - [ ]  You can't go back in your history about wich codes u used in your project after you closed it.
 You only can ctrl + z.

 ## Why did I choose for CodePen?